krischer/llnl_db_client/README.md

 * This is not a proper CSS reader and should at one point probably replaced by something more solid, e.g. `obspy.io.css` or something else.
 * The network code for all traces and the inventory information is always `LL` which might not play nice with other tools.
-There appears to be no network codes in the database so that is the best we can do.
+There appear to be no network codes in the database so that is the best we can do.
 * The reponses are a bit tricky, except the RESP files which are easy.
 The others follow this logic (**this might very well be wrong!!!**):